charles4data/Custom-Printf-Function-in-C-Programming/README.md

 -----------------
 ## Format Specifiers

-The function will be able to hand a variety of format specifiers such as:
+The function will be able to handle a variety of format specifiers such as:
 + %d or %i for integers.
 + %f for floating-point numbers.
 + %c for characters.